 Scientific Name: Lavandula angustifolia

-Rich in antioxidants and essential oils, Lavender is capable of shielding the body from damage caused by free radicals and other harmful foreign bodies.
-It also aids in the production of the body’s own antioxidants—catalase, superoxide dismutase, and glutathione.
+Rich in antioxidants and essential oils, Lavender flowers are capable of shielding the body from damage caused by free radicals and other harmful foreign bodies.
+They also aid in the production of the body’s own antioxidants—catalase, superoxide dismutase, and glutathione.
 Together, these properties alleviate further damage to our cells and protect us from a compromised immune system.

-Lavender is not only capable of regulating mood and anxiety, it can also treat certain cognitive conditions such as insomnia and depression.
+Lavender flowers are not only capable of regulating mood and anxiety, they can also treat certain cognitive conditions such as insomnia and depression.
 By helping to calm nervous thoughts and stabilize electronic impulses to the brain, this powerful herb alleviates conditions of unnecessary stress and worry through a sedative-like effect.

 While many know Lavender for its calming effects, it also holds a number of other beneficial properties for the mind and body.
 When used as a shampoo, it can prevent dandruff from forming on the scalp.
 It can protect against the overgrowth of harmful bacteria in the stomach, which often leads to bloating or other gastrointestinal issues.
 It can ease symptoms of headaches and migraines.
 And it even makes an excellent bug repellent, when applied to exposed skin.

-The recommended dosage of Lavender is 1 teaspoon per cup of water.
+The recommended dosage of Lavender flower is 1 teaspoon per cup of water.